ans-group/docs.ukfast.co.uk/source/fastdrive/addingclients.md

 # Adding Client users

 Client users can be added by any employee user as long as they have the relevant permissions enabled on their account.
-In order to add a client user, ‘Manage Client Users’ must be enabled which is usually the case anyway.
+In order to add a client user, __Manage Client Users__ must be enabled.

 A client user doesn’t have the same permissions as employee users and therefore doesn't require a license.

 ## Step 1

-Firstly, navigate to the 'People' tab which can be seen on the left-hand side of each page.
+Firstly, navigate to the __People__ tab which can be seen on the left-hand side of each page.
 Clicking here will expand the menu and here you will be able to see a variety of options.
-In order to create an employee, you want to choose 'Browse Clients'.
-Then, you want to click the green 'Create Client' button which can be seen on the right-hand side of the page.
+In order to create an employee, you want to choose __Browse Clients__.
+Then, you want to click the green __Create Client__ button which can be seen on the right-hand side of the page.

 ![Image69](files/Image69.png)